 Transaction queue: A list of the pending transactions, which are to be sent using indirect transmission, that are initiated by the medium access control (MAC) sublayer of a given coordinator.
 The transaction queue is maintained by the coordinator while the transactions are in progress, and its length is implementation-dependent but must be at least one.

-Visibility frames: Frames sent when no other transactions take place.
+Visibility frames: Frames sent during idle or receive modes of operation for continuous visibility and dimming support.
 By so doing the device is still emitting light while not communicating, and it is thus able to fulfill its lighting function.
 The payload of the frame consists of visibility patterns.

 Visibility-light communications personal area network (VPAN) coordinator: A coordinator that is the principal controller of a PAN.
 An IEEE 802.15.7 network has exactly one PAN coordinator.

-Visibility pattern: Symbol pattern that announces the state of, e.g., a device or the communication link, to the user via the color of the emitted light.
+Visibility pattern: An in-band idle pattern used in the payload of a visibility frame.

 Variable Pulse Position Modulation (VPPM): A modulation scheme for visible light communication that acts as 2-PPM for normal communication and allows pulse width control for light dimming support, mitigating intra-frame flicker.